paladugu82/node-smb-server/lib/backends/jcr/README.md

 certificate chain is not correctly configured.
 Default: true.
 * _tmpPath_: If specified, this local path will be used to store all [temporary files][TEMP] that the server processes.
 Note that if this value is set, the directory will _not_ be automatically cleaned up.
 Default: empty.
+* _tmpDir_: If specified, this directory will be used as the managed temp file location.
+This will replace the OS's default temp directory (i.e. `/var/tmp`).
+Unlike _tmpPath_, this option will preserve automatic cleanup of temp files.
 * _options_: An Object that will be used as the options for the node.js [request][REQUEST] module when sending HTTP requests to the JCR.
 Default: empty.